-He holds degree in Resource Economics from Agriculture University of Malaysia.
+He holds degree in Resource Economics from Agriculture University, Malaysia.
 He has vast experience in Plantation crop management covering oil palm plantation, rubber, cocoa and pepper for more than 10 years.
 He is also experience in manufacturing sector as a quality controller and production management.
-He is involved in RSPO implementation and assessment since 2008 as a team member and subsequently as a lead auditor with RSPO approved certification body covering assessment with RSPO P&C, RSPO SCCS and RSPO NPP in Malaysia and Indonesia.
-He has completed ISO 9001:2008, RSPO SCCS awareness training, RSPO Lead

-Auditor Training Course and International Sustainable Carbon Certification (ISCC) Lead Auditor training.
-Beside RSPO, he is also qualified as ISCC lead auditor.
+He is involved in RSPO implementation and assessment since 2008 as a team member and subsequently as a lead auditor with RSPO approved certification body covering assessment with RSPO P&C, RSPO SCCS, RSPO NPP and RSPO Group Certification in Malaysia, Indonesia and Thailand.
+He has completed ISO 9001:2008, RSPO SCCS awareness training, RSPO Lead Auditor Training Course, RSPO SCCS Lead Auditor Training Course, RSPO - RED Lead Auditor Training Course, International Sustainable Carbon Certification (ISCC) Lead Auditor training, Sustainability Report Assurance (SRA) Assessor Training, ISO 14001 Lead Auditor Training Course and OHSAS 18001 Lead Auditor Training Course.
+Besides RSPO, he is also qualified as ISCC lead auditor and SRA Lead Assessor.
 He have experience in other standards i.e. Global Gap Option 1 and 2 (Fruit, vegetable and aquaculture) and GMP B+ as team member.